For SEOs, content strategists, and agencies who need a structured content plan

 • Internal linking plan with anchor text

-• Entity and alias enrichment
+• Entity and alias enrichment on every node

 • Export PNG, SVG, CSV, JSON